Where do I start?

-In the classroom no live ammunition will be allowed.
+In the classroom, no live ammunition will be allowed.
 Dummy ammunition will be provided as needed in the classroom.
 Even with the firearms unloaded or using dummy ammunition the firearms will be treated as if they were loaded and all safe firearm handling rules will be followed by students and instructors.
-On the range loaded firearms will be allowed under instructor supervision and limited based upon the students’ experience.
-Limited numbers of student will be allowed to shoot at the same time based upon how many instructors are present to supervise.
+On the range, loaded firearms will be allowed under instructor supervision and limited based on the students’ experience.
+Limited numbers of students will be allowed to shoot at the same time based upon how many instructors are present to supervise.

 Why train with ASDI?